herrBez/baffo/README.md

 You can use tools like `yq` and `jq` to manipulate them.

+**Testsuite**
+To verify that the Elasticsearch ingest pipelines generated from Logstash pipelines behave as expected, we use the [Baffo Testsuite](https://github.com/herrBez/baffo-testsuite).
+This testsuite provides a collection of sample (Logstash) pipelines and automated checks to assess semantic equivalence between the original Logstash configuration and the transpiled Elasticsearch pipelines.

 #### Check

 The `check` command verifies the syntax of Logstash configuration files: